maxcodes/digital_garden/_data/directives.md

 - First see [“just tell me what to do”](https://sivers.org/2do) for context.
 - This is my attempt at condensing knowledge into directives.
-Definitely related to /advice, but unsure if zero-sum or not.
+Definitely related to /advice and /books, but unsure if one will end up replacing another.
 Anyway, let's try it out.

 - From Dune
   - Be reliable.